 The Costume Collection at Tullie House boasts two stunning new galleries dedicated to the display of the Museum’s amazing fashion and textile collection.

-Planned to be open to the public from Saturday, 5 December 2020, the brand-new galleries celebrate a remarkable yet previously hidden fashion collection.
+Planned to be open to the public January 2021, the brand-new galleries celebrate a remarkable yet previously hidden fashion collection.
 From the rare and beautiful to the practical and familiar with each outfit giving an insight into the life and identity of the person they belonged to.
 The galleries also include an innovative digital art installation inspired by the history of Carlisle as a ‘textile city’.

 Featuring over forty outfits and accessories the new galleries tell the stories of some of the women who have lived, loved and worked in Carlisle over the past 350 years.
 From the infamous Carlisle ‘miser’ Margery Jackson to lesser known stories of Land Army girls, factory workers, nurses, radicals, homemakers and artists.